Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 ```bash
 aws ecr get-login-password | docker login --username AWS --password-stdin <aws_account_id>.dkr.ecr.<region>.amazonaws.com
 ```
 5. Run the command of pushing the image into the ECR repository.
+Once this is completed, the ECS Fargate service will use this image to run the containers.
 ```bash
 docker push <repository uri>
 ```